 Anyone from the Niagara Region has probably heard of Woodend Conservation Area.
 My first visit to the area dates back to my elementary school days as it’s a popular destination for school field trips.
 While I’ve changed a lot since those early formative years, I have to say that the Woodend Conservation Area still pretty much looks the same.
-If you’re looking for a great natural spot to escape to, this Niagara-on-the-Lake conservation area is a great choice.
+If you’re looking for one of the best hikes in Niagara, this Niagara-on-the-Lake conservation area is a great choice.

 History of Woodend Conservation Area